gaehlerm/SoftwareEngineering/README.md

 print(square(5))
 ```

 This works.
 They will find the bug in this case.
 People worked like this for decades.
 But it’s absolutely terrible.
 The print statements will be deleted once the code works.
 The checks will be thrown away and no one knows anymore what the code is really supposed to do.
 Whether it still works.
 When changing the function, you have to test it all over again.
 Everything.
 Every time.
 By hand!
-This is a typical example of DRY that should be optimized away.
+This is a typical example of procedural DRY that should be optimized away.
 And the solution are unit tests.

 Unit tests cover small pieces of code.
-Usually they test a public method or standalone functions.
-In the example above they would check everything that is checked using print statements.
+Usually they test a public method or a standalone functions.
+In the example above, they would check everything that is checked using print statements.

-It may sound surprising, but unit tests are even more important than acceptance tests.
+It may sound surprising, but unit tests are even more important than E2E tests.
+This is because they can give you precise information about what piece of your code contains a bug, meanwhile E2E tests can only tell you that something is wrong within the whole code base.
+Therefore, having your whole code covered with unit tests will have a similar, though not the same, effect as having E2E tests.
+But with the advantage that you'll know exactly where some error occured.
+The drawback being that unit tests do not test if these building blocks are connected correctly.

 ### Testing files